osoftware/spedn/docs/bchjs.rst

 Spedn RTS provides a way to interact with compiled smart contracts and with the blockchain via an adapter of an external library, in this case - BCH-JS.

-You can use the default BCHJS instance for mainnet or provide a customized one.
+You can use the default BCHJS instance for bch or provide a customized one.

 .. code-block:: TypeScript

    import { BchjsRts } from "@spedn/rts-bchjs";
-   import BCHJS from "@chris.troutner/bch-js";
+   import BCHJS from "@psf/bch-js";

-   const rts = new BchjsRts("mainnet");
+   const bchRts = new BchjsRts("bch");
-   const testRts = new BchjsRts("testnet", new BCHJS({ restURL: "https://tapi.fullstack.cash/v3/" }));
+   const xecRts = new BchjsRts("xec", new BCHJS({ restURL: "https://abc.fullstack.cash/v5/" }));

 Compiling modules
 =================